cwrukaizhang/LFERsPredictor/README.md

    pip install pubchempy

    ```
 4. Clone (if Github and Git LFS software is avaliable on the computer) the files of this project.
-Note:Git LFS will be needed,
+Note: Git LFS will be needed,
    because this project contains some large files.
    ```sh
    git lfs clone https://github.com/cwrukaizhang/LFERsPredictor.git